UnlimitedDrip/ProjectPinecone/Reports/report9.md

 \
 **Ideas Discussed:** Discussed deliverables assignment and filling out the about section of our website.
 Connect HTML Form to MySQL Database using PHP

+### 3. Next steps

+**Aaron** - Prototyping Database

+**TJ** - Work on export function

+**Daniel** - I want to integrate google calendars into the creation section of our website, I also want to gather pictures of our team members to create a more professional section that has a link to our GitHub and maybe our LinkedIn.
+Overall, just going to continue my focus on website design.

+**Sergio** - I’ll Help Aaron with the database and support anyone else who needs extra assistance.